awkwardish/Clairvoyance_prototype/README.md

 To design an accessible web-based tool that:

-* Accepts image input from the user
+* Accepts image input from the user.
-* Automatically generates descriptive captions using AI
+* Automatically generates descriptive captions using AI.
-* Converts the captions into natural-sounding audio output
+* Converts the captions into natural-sounding audio output.
-* Offers multi-language and offline support for broader usability
+* Offers multi-language and offline support for broader usability.

 ## 💡 Key Features